Flowcodelab/LingoJs/README.md

 ---

-> **LingoJs** helps you localize your website the right way—without overcomplicating things.
+> **LingoJs** helps you localize your website the right way without overcomplicating things.